-I am pleased to report the results of American Overseas Group Limited (the "Company," "we" or "us") for the year ending December 31, 2020.
+I am pleased to report the results of American Overseas Group Limited (the "Company," "we" or "us") for the year ending December 31, 2021.
 Historically, our Company has conducted business in two lines: (1) the active U.S. based insurance companies, which specialize in the non-standard auto insurance line of business, along with their affiliated off-shore reinsurers in Barbados; and, (2) the legacy financial guaranty line of business which has been in voluntary run-off since the financial crisis in 2009.
+Today, our sole focus is our specialized non-standard auto insurance products and the reinsurance of that business.

 As reported in last year's letter, on April 1, 2020 the company commuted the final remaining financial guaranty exposures.
 This transaction marked the culmination of over a decade of work to extract the Company from exposure to long term risks associated with below investment grade, domestic and international credits, among which were multiple public entities in the Commonwealth of Puerto Rico.
-The April 2020 commutation removes the Company from future years of balance sheet risk and further sharpens our focus on our profitable and geographically expanding U.S. based non-standard automobile operations comprised of our Old American branded companies, Old American County Mutual Fire Insurance Company (OACM) and Old American Indemnity Company (OAIC).
+The April 2020 commutation removed the Company from future years of balance sheet risk and further sharpened our focus on our historically profitable and geographically expanding U.S. based non-standard automobile operations comprised of our Old American branded companies, Old American County Mutual Fire Insurance Company (OACM) and Old American Indemnity Company (OAIC).

 OACM, which holds a unique, Texas-only "County Mutual" license, operates through multiple MGA partners in the state.
-OACM is ranked as the 14th largest personal automobile underwriter in the state of Texas, producing direct written premiums and policy fees of \$296 million in 2020.
-OAIC is licensed in 16 states, with current licenses in several key non-standard personal automobile states, and has grown to produce \$69 million of direct written premium and policy fees in 2020.
+OACM is ranked as the 15th largest personal automobile underwriter in the state of Texas, producing direct written premiums and policy fees of \$326.7 million in 2021.
+OAIC is licensed in 16 states, with current licenses in several key non-standard personal automobile states, and has grown to produce \$93.8 million of direct written premium and policy fees in 2021.
+Total U.S. personal automobile written premium and policy fees of \$420.5 million in 2021 produced 15.2% year over year growth.
+While the Company experienced challenging conditions over the last two years, our core earnings potential continues to gather momentum as the footprint for our fee income focused business model continued to expand in 2021.